-A survey conducted in 2017 by CAPP and the Canadian Psoriasis Network for the Journey to Stability report indicated that there are definitely access issues.8 Responses showed that 21 percent of patients with psoriasis had not seen a dermatologist in the past five years.
-In 2017/18, there were 177 dermatologists undergoing training in Canadian medical schools.9 This represents an increase of 22 from the 155 who were in training in 2014/15.
+A survey conducted in 2017 by CAPP and the Canadian Psoriasis Network for the "Journey to Stability" report indicated that there are definitely access issues.8 Responses showed that 21 percent of patients with psoriasis had not seen a dermatologist in the past five years.

+In 2017/18, there were 177 dermatologists undergoing training in Canadian medical schools.
+This represents an increase of 22 from the 155 who were in training in 2014/15.
 The need to train an increased number of dermatologists is clear when looking at the age of those in practice.
-Forty-eight percent of all practicing dermatologists are currently 55 years or older with more than 1 in 5 being over age 65.10 while not recorded by the CMA, there has been a full-time dermatologist practicing in PEI since 2015.
+Forty-eight percent of all practicing dermatologists are currently 55 years or older with more than 1 in 5 being over age 65.
+10

-NUMBER OF DERMATOLOGISTS (as of January, 2018)
+Number of dermatologists (as of January, 2018)8